 Transportation can be a factor of specialization permitting locations to focus on activities for which they are the most productive.
-In the above figure, five locations are linked by a transportation network; one hub and four feeders.
+In the above figure, five locations are linked by a transportation network composed of one hub and four feeders.
 Without trade, each location has to produce the goods it requires.
-It is a form of diversification, albeit a rather unproductive one.
-In this case, the hub is not a hub but a location similar to the others but potentially better connected.
+It is a form of diversification, albeit a relatively unproductive one.
+In this case, the hub is simply a location similar to the others but potentially better connected.

 With trade, a process of geographical specialization becomes possible.
 Each peripheral location can specialize in producing one good and imports what is not produced locally.
-The hub can specialize in trading goods produced in the four feeder locations.
+The hub can specialize in trading goods produced in the four feeder locations and acts as a commercial center.
 In addition to being a factor of specialization, transportation can be a factor of concentration.